SanderMertens/flecs/docs/Manual.md

 ecs_entity_t e = ecs_new(world, Car);
 ```

-Module contents are namespaced, which means that the identifiers of the contenst of the module (components, tags, systems) are stored in the scope of the module.
+Module contents are namespaced, which means that the identifiers of the content of the module (components, tags, systems) are stored in the scope of the module.
 For the above example module, everything would be stored in the `vehicles` scope.
 To resolve the `Car` component by name, an application would have to do:

 ```c
 ecs_entity_t car_entity = ecs_lookup_fullpath(world, "vehicles.Car");